tock/tock/boards/litex_sim/README.md

-LiteX SoC on the Digilent Arty-A7 FPGA Board
+LiteX SoC in a Verilated Simulation
 ============================================

 This board is targeting a